Azure/azure-api-management-devops-resource-kit/docs/SupportedResources/README.md

 `Resource` - entity, that is exposed by ApiManagement, representing some information regarding specific ApiManagement instance.
 If one contains some set of `resources` describing ApiManagement instance, he\she can recreate another instance one by one (with absolutely the same resources)

 ## Supported Resources
-Please, refer to this document to understand what resources are supported in each of the Api-Versions published by ApiManagement team:
+Please, refer to this document to understand what resources are supported in each of the Api-Versions published by the ApiManagement team:

 - [api-version = 2021-08-01](./2021-08-01.md)